 Withdrawal symptoms begin within a few hours after having the last cigarette.
 If they are not relieved by the next cigarette, withdrawal symptoms become worse.
 If you do not smoke any more, the withdrawal symptoms peak after about 24 hours and then gradually ease over about 2-4 weeks.

-About 2 in 3 smokers want to stop smoking but, without help, many fail to succeed.
+About 2 in 3 of people who smoke want to stop smoking but, without help, many fail to succeed.
 The main reason why so few smokers succeed, even though they want to stop smoking, is because nicotine addiction is strong and difficult to break.
-However, many more succeed with support and the use of nicotine replacement therapy (NRT), e-cigarettes or a smoking cessations medicine.
+However, many more succeed with support and the use of nicotine replacement therapy (NRT), electronic cigarettes or a smoking cessations medicine.

 Read about how to stop smoking.